 - Wages

-- Interest (taxable and nontaxable)
+- Interest and dividends

-- Dividends

 - Capital gains

 - Business, farm, and rental net income

-- Social Security/Supplemental Security Income (SSI)
+- Social Security and Supplemental Security income

-- Railroad Retirement
+- Railroad retirement

-- Unemployment/workers compensation
+- Unemployment/workers comp

-- Pensions, annuities, and IRAs\
+- Pensions, annuities, and IRAs

-- Military retirement benefits
+- · Military retirement benefits

-- VA pensions and compensation\\

 - Department of Health and Welfare payments (including Aid for Dependent Children and housing assistance)

 - Child support and alimony

-- "Loss of earnings" insurance compensation
+- "Loss of earnings" compensation

-- Disability income from any source\\
+- Disability income from all sources

 - Gambling winnings

-\Excluding the return of principal paid by the recipient of an annuity and excluding rollovers as provided in section 403 and 403 of the Internal Revenue Code.
+Excluding the return of principal paid by the recipient of an annuity and excluding rollovers as provided in section 402 and 403 of the Internal Revenue Code.

-\\Excluding compensation received from the VA by a veteran who has a 40-100% service-connected disability or dependency and indemnity compensation or death benefits paid by Veterans Affairs arising from a service-connected death or disability.
+Excluding compensation received from the VA by a veteran who has a 40-100% service-connected disability or dependency and indemnity compensation or death benefits paid by Veterans Affairs arising from a service-connected death or disability.

-When you complete your application, you may deduct the following expenses you or your spouse paid in 2009.
+When you complete your application, you may deduct the following expenses you or your spouse paid in 2019: